wpendl99/.github/profile/webFrameworks/typeScript/typeScript.md

 console.log(increment(count));
 ```

-Now VS Code will run TypeScript to analyze the code and give you an error about the invalid type conversion.
+With TypeScript enabled, VS Code will analyze the code and give you an error about the invalid type conversion.

 ![TypeScript bad assignment](typescriptBadAssignment.jpg)

 In addition to defining types for function parameters, you can define the types of object properties.
-For example, when defining the state for a React class style component you can specify the types of all the state values.
+For example, when defining the state for a React class style component, you can specify the types of all the state values.

 ```ts
 export class About extends React.Component {